Skip to content

 """Multi-language code generator for chemical networks.

-This class generates optimized code for evaluating reaction rates,
+Generates code for evaluating reaction rates, ODEs, and Jacobians in

 >>> net = Network("network.dat")